Indispensability Arguments in the Philosophy of Mathematics

 One of the most intriguing features of mathematics is its applicability to empirical science.
 Every branch of science draws upon large and often diverse portions of mathematics, from the use of Hilbert spaces in quantum mechanics to the use of differential geometry in general relativity.
 It's not just the physical sciences that avail themselves of the services of mathematics either.
 Biology, for instance, makes extensive use of difference equations and statistics.
 The roles mathematics plays in these theories is also varied.
 Not only does mathematics help with empirical predictions, it allows elegant and economical statement of many theories.
 Indeed, so important is the language of mathematics to science, that it is hard to imagine how theories such as quantum mechanics and general relativity could even be stated without employing a substantial amount of mathematics.

 From the rather remarkable but seemingly uncontroversial fact that mathematics is indispensable to science, some philosophers have drawn serious metaphysical conclusions.
 In particular, Quine (1976; 1980a; 1980b; 1981a; 1981c) and Putnam (1979a; 1979b) have argued that the indispensability of mathematics to empirical science gives us good reason to believe in the existence of mathematical entities.
 According to this line of argument, reference to (or quantification over) mathematical entities such as sets, numbers, functions and such is indispensable to our best scientific theories, and so we ought to be committed to the existence of these mathematical entities.
 To do otherwise is to be guilty of what Putnam has called “intellectual dishonesty” (Putnam 1979b, p.
 347).
 Moreover, mathematical entities are seen to be on an epistemic par with the other theoretical entities of science, since belief in the existence of the former is justified by the same evidence that confirms the theory as a whole (and hence belief in the latter).
 This argument is known as the Quine-Putnam indispensability argument for mathematical realism.
-There are other indispensability arguments, but this one is by far the most influential, and so in what follows I'll concentrate on it.
+There are other indispensability arguments, but this one is by far the most influential, and so in what follows I'll mostly focus on it.

 - 1. Spelling Out the Quine-Putnam Indispensability Argument